Office Number: 14N-415

 Benjamin Mangrum

-Mangrum has also published articles in PMLA, Diacritics, New Literary History, Modern Fiction Studies, American Literature, American Literary History, Contemporary Literature, and elsewhere.
+Mangrum has published articles in PMLA, Diacritics, New Literary History, Modern Fiction Studies, American Literature, American Literary History, Contemporary Literature, and elsewhere.
 He received the 2023 Levitan Prize and is a past member of the Michigan Society of Fellows.

 Subjects